quicwg/base-drafts/draft-ietf-quic-transport.md

 initial_max_streams_bidi (0x0002):

-: The initial maximum streams parameter contains the initial maximum number of bidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
-The maximum bidirectional stream ID is set to 0 if this parameter is absent or zero, preventing the creation of new bidirectional streams until a MAX_STREAM_ID frame is sent.
+: The initial maximum streams parameter contains the initial maximum number of application-owned bidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
+If this parameter is absent or zero, application-owned bidirectional streams cannot be created until a MAX_STREAM_ID frame is sent.
 Note that a value of 0 does not prevent the cryptographic handshake stream (that is, stream 0) from being used.
-Non-zero values are converted to a valid bidirectional stream ID for a peer-initiated stream (that is, after shifting two bits to the left, clients subtract 0 and servers subtract 3).
+For example, a value of 0x05 would be translated to a bidirectional stream ID of 20 by a client or 17 by a server.
 Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the resulting Stream ID.

 initial_max_stream_id_uni (0x0008):

-: The initial maximum streams parameter contains the initial maximum number of unidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
-The maximum unidirectional stream ID is set to 0 if this parameter is absent or zero, preventing the creation of new unidirectional streams until a MAX_STREAM_ID frame is sent.
-Non-zero values are converted to a valid bidirectional stream ID for a peer-initiated stream (that is, after shifting two bits to the left, clients subtract 2 and servers subtract 1).
+: The initial maximum streams parameter contains the initial maximum number of application-owned unidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
+If this parameter is absent or zero, unidirectional streams cannot be created until a MAX_STREAM_ID frame is sent.
+For example, a value of 0x05 would be translated to a value of 18 by a client or 19 by a server.
 Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the resulting Stream ID.